alishafazal/hangman-project-3/README.md

 ## Features
 ### Existing Features
-#### Introduction and Select Level of Difficulty:
+#### Introduction and Select Level of Difficulty Section:
 The game title and levels of difficulty are the first things the user are presented with.
-The game title is coloured to make it stand out so the user is reminded of the game they are playing.
+The game title is coloured to make it stand out so the user is reminded of the game they are playing and to add an element of fun.
 Next, the user can pick the difficulty level they would like to play, or they can select random which will choose a random level for the user.
-The execution of each line is suspended for 1 second using the sleep() function to allow time for the user to read and to create flow instead of all text appearing at once.
+The execution of each line is suspended for 1 second using the sleep() function, to allow time for the user to read the text and to create flow instead of all text appearing at once.

 ![first-feature](assets/images/first-feature.png)

 #### Number of Lives Section:
 Once the user has chosen the level of difficulty they would like to play, the number of lives they have are revealed.